dminustin/XMPP-server/readme.md

-This is an experimental XMPP server
+This is an experimental XMPP server.

-App is under constructions
+App is under constructions.

-Right now i working on xml parsing
+Right now i working on xml parsing.